stoichi/court-hearing-scheduler/README.md

 - General design and user interaction
 - Show past hearings and current date/time
 - Further tests to check edge cases and non-happy paths
+- E2E tests for testing the whole system
 - Further APIs such as /users/hearings
 - Django logging improvements